tundelakins/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This function computes the absolute value of an integer followed by a newline
+This function prints the last digit of a number followed by a newline